benitomartin/cryptocurrencies/README.md

 # **CRYPTOCURRENCIES TIME SERIES** :chart_with_upwards_trend:

-This repository contains some notebooks with an analysis of 10 cryptocurrencies and a comparison of several models' predictions for ETH and BTC.
+This repository contains some notebooks with an analysis of 10 cryptocurrencies and a comparison of several models' predictions for BTC.
 The following models were compared:

 - ARIMA
 - XGBoost
 - LSTM
 - Prophet
-- Gradient Boosting.
+- Gradient Boosting

 ## Cryptocurrencies Comparison